jaanvic25/AdvCs/sprint1/README.md

 <h2>Team Members</h2>
 <p>Jaanvi</p>
 <h2>Summary</h2>
 <p>I would like to continue something I was working on 2 years ago that mapped out the room surrounding a mini car/ robot using sensors.
-It would be able to go in a circular room and then recreate that map of a circle to the user.</p>
+For example, it would be able to go in a circular room and then recreate that map of a circle to the user.</p>
 <h2>Resources, Are there outside databases or APIs that you think might be helpful?</h2>
 <p>Python
 Libraries: numpy, scipy, matlab, matplotlib